 · It is a valley of the shadow of death, facing what seemed to David as the ultimate defeat and evil.

 iii.
-This line is especially suggestive when we read this Psalm with an eye towards Jesus, the Great Shepherd.
+This line is especially suggestive when we read this psalm with an eye toward Jesus, the Great Shepherd.
 We understand that a shadow is not tangible but is cast by something that is.
 One can rightly say that we face only the shadow of death because Jesus took the full reality of death in our place.

 i.
 Near death, the saint still calmly walks – he does not need to quicken his pace in alarm or panic.
 Near death, the saint does not walk in the valley, but through the valley.

 ii.
-“Death in its substance has been removed, and only the shadow of it remains.
-Some one has said that when there is a shadow there must be light somewhere, and so there is.
-Death stands by the side of the highway in which we have to travel, and the light of heaven shining upon him throws a shadow across our path; let us then rejoice that there is a light beyond.
+“Death in its substance has been removed, and only the shadow of it remains….
 Nobody is afraid of a shadow, for a shadow cannot stop a man’s pathway even for a moment.
 The shadow of a dog cannot bite; the shadow of a sword cannot kill; the shadow of death cannot destroy us.”
 (Spurgeon)

 c.
-I will fear no evil: Despite every dark association with the idea of the valley of the shadow of death, under the care of the LORD his shepherd, David could resolutely say this.
+I will fear no evil: Despite every dark association with the idea of the valley of the shadow of death, David could resolutely say this because he was under the care of the LORD his shepherd.
 Even in a fearful place, the presence of the shepherd banished the fear of evil.

 i.
 We might say that the shepherd’s presence did not eliminate the presence of evil, but certainly the fear of evil.

 i.
-Significantly, it is at the dangerous moment pictured in the Psalm that the “He” of Psalm 23:1-3 changes to “You.”
-The LORD as Shepherd is now in the first person.
+Significantly, it is at the dangerous moment pictured in the psalm that the “He” of Psalm 23:1-3 changes to “You.”
+The LORD as Shepherd is now in the second person.

 e.
 Your rod and Your staff, they comfort me: The rod and the staff were instruments used by a shepherd.
-The idea is of a sturdy walking stick, used to gently (as possible) guide the sheep and to protect them from potential predators.
+The idea is of a sturdy walking stick, used to gently (as much as possible) guide the sheep and protect them from potential predators.

 i.
-There is some debate among commentators as to if David had the idea of two separate instruments (the rod and the staff), or one instrument used two ways.
+There is some debate among commentators as to whether David had the idea of two separate instruments (the rod and the staff) or one instrument used two ways.
 The Hebrew word for rod (shaybet) here seems to simply mean “a stick” with a variety of applications.
 The Hebrew word for staff (mishaynaw) seems to speak of “a support” in the sense of a walking stick.

 ii.
 Kidner notes: “The rod (a cudgel worn at the belt) and staff (to walk with, and to round up the flock) were the shepherd’s weapon and implement: the former for defence (cf. 1 Samuel 17:35), and the latter for control – since discipline is security.”